Hadar933/C-CPP-Projects/Ex4/README.md

 the network guesses correctly 96% of the time.

-the project is loosely base on this video by 3Blue1Brown - check it out
+the project is based on this video by 3Blue1Brown - check it out

 (https://www.youtube.com/watch?v=aircAruvnKk&t=107s)